 Main Takeaway: The most solidly Muslim countries in Asia are in the Middle-East, Arabian Peninsula, and southern-Asia.

-Number of Muslims Per Country
+Size of Muslim Population Per Country

 Main Takeaway: The largest Muslim populations in both Asia and the world are in southern and south-eastern Asia: (1) Indonesia, (2) Pakistan, (3) India, and (4) Bangladesh.